gavlyukovskiy/spring-boot-data-source-decorator/README.md

 #### Disable Decorating

-If you want to disable decorating set `decorator.datasource.excludeBeans` with bean names you want to exclude or set `decorator.datasource.enabled` to `false` if you want to disable all decorators for all datasources.
+If you want to disable decorating set `decorator.datasource.exclude-beans` with bean names you want to exclude or set `decorator.datasource.enabled` to `false` if you want to disable all decorators for all datasources.